QualiSystems/devguide_source/_reference/2020.1.0/shellfoundry-intro.md

 {% highlight bash %}shellfoundry get_templates 9.1 --output_dir="c:\users\steven.g\shell templates"{% endhighlight %}

-Shellfoundry downloads the latest template versions that are compatible with the latest patch of the specified CloudShell version.
+**Note:** Shellfoundry downloads the latest template versions that are compatible with the latest patch of the specified CloudShell version.

+The shell templates are downloaded in a zip file.

+Once the shell templates are downloaded, extract the zip file and set the extracted directory as the new **template_location**.

+{% highlight bash %}shellfoundry config template_location "C:\Users\steven.g\shell templates"{% endhighlight %}

 #### Listing available Shell templates